mai tai drink recipe

 Bottled lime juice works if you must, but fresh lime juice is better.
 It has a lively, tangy flavor that makes a Mai Tai truly shine.
 Bottled juice just can’t match the freshness of real limes.

-2 Ingredient Rum Drinks
+Classic Rum Drinks

-Classic Mai Tai Cocktail Recipe Tropical Mixology
+Classic Daiquiri Cocktail Recipe Mixology Mastery

 Share your love